 A drawback of investing in Indonesia, and especially places like Jakarta and Bali, is the recurring problems with floods and earthquakes.

 Vietnam’s property market opened up in 2015 and has started to attract many investors since.
-The economy increases with a rapid pace, averaging at around 7%, taking production from China and developing quickly in many other sectors.
+The economy increases at a rapid pace, averaging at around 7%, taking production from China and developing quickly in many other sectors.